heutelbeck/sapl-policy-engine/CONTRIBUTING.md

 To avoid issues on SonarCloud, you can use [SonarLint][sonarlint] and the [SpotBugs plugin][spotbugs-plugins] in your IDE to keep your code clean.
-Sb-contrib can be added to the SpotBugs plugin and you can use our [exclude filter file][spotbugs-exclude-filter] in your SpotBugs plugin configuration to exclude certain source files and rules from your local SpotBugs analysis. \
+Sb-contrib can be added to the SpotBugs plugin, and you can use our [exclude filter file][spotbugs-exclude-filter] in your SpotBugs plugin configuration to exclude certain source files and rules from your local SpotBugs analysis. \
 Please note that not all issues on SonarCloud can be avoided by using SonarLint due to technical limitations of SonarLint.